 Information sharing must adapt to keep up with the increasing threat environment.
 Terrorist organisations have increased their use of advanced communications platforms to plan attacks, organise, fund raise, radicalise individuals, and disseminate bomb-making expertise, but the aviation industry has not made similar advances.
-There are various risks and drawbacks to information sharing, and the aviation industry must overcome those challenges and advance its own information, to better mitigate and defend in today's threat environment.
+There are various risks and drawbacks to information sharing, and the aviation industry must overcome those challenges and advance its own information sharing, beyond reliance on government classified information, to better mitigate and defend in today's threat environment.

-NEW SECURITY DEVELOPMENTS AT AMSTERDAM AIRPORT SCHIPHOL Bart Mos, Senior Security Officer, Amsterdam Airport Schiphol, Netherlands
+NEW SECURITY DEVELOPMENTS AT AMSTERDAM AIRPORT SCHIPHOL

+Bart Mos, Senior Security Officer, Amsterdam Airport Schiphol, Netherlands